Skip to content

 Ingmar Bergman

-[F]ilm is the great adventure — the costly, exacting mistress.
+[F]ilm is the great adventure—the costly, exacting mistress.
 Ingmar Bergman’s legacy in the annals of cinematic history is secure.
-With over 60 films and documentaries to his name, Bergman brought Swedish cinema to the world stage while devising … Continue reading Ingmar Bergman
+With over 60 films and documentaries to his name, Bergman brought Swedish cinema to the world stage while devising new ways … Continue reading Ingmar Bergman

 Reviews